What do you mean by “mainstreaming”?

 • The scum rises, in #mainstreaming culture, those who conform to the system, rather than challenge it, often rise to the top.
 This creates a cycle where meaningful change is stifled by mediocrity and opportunism.

-• The wrong thing gets done, funders and institutional forces often push agendas that diverge from grassroots needs, resulting in projects that perpetuate the status quo.
+• The wrong thing gets done, funders and institutional forces push agendas that diverge from grassroots needs, resulting in projects that perpetuate the status quo.

 • Paralysis of choice, the perceived lack of viable options (e.g., “you have no choice but to do the wrong thing”) leads to a sense of helplessness and frustration.

 1. Anarchist paths focus on horizontal organization, mutual aid, and direct action.
+Strengths: Empowers communities, resists hierarchy, and builds autonomy.
+Weaknesses: Often struggles with long-term scalability and coordination.

 2. Trotskyist/Stalinist paths centralized control with a focus on revolutionary goals and structural transformation.
+Strengths: Can mobilize large-scale change and challenge systemic power structures.
+Weaknesses: builds authoritarianism, co-option, and detachment from real grassroots needs.

+3. Liberal paths lead to incremental reforms within existing systems.
 Strengths: Pragmatic and accessible, with a focus on policy and advocacy.
+Weaknesses: Co-opted by #mainstreaming agendas, leading to superficial solutions.

-The #4opens approach, is a permissionless path to sidestep these systemic failures.
-This approach aligns with anarchist values of autonomy while addressing their scalability challenges through structured openness and federation.
-Some practical steps to nurture grassroots power:
+The #4opens approach, is permissionless to sidestep these systemic failures, yes it aligns with anarchist values of autonomy while addressing their scalability challenges through structured openness and federation.

 The question, how do we bring more people into this space of stepping away and creating something better?
 Currently, it is not very attractive to the #fashernistas